-BUSINESS COMPUTER APPLICATIONS CONCENTRATION
+BUSINESS COMPUTER APPLICATIONS CONCENTRATION Business Technology Major

 This career program will introduce students to the field of business data processing.
 Students will gain proficiency in software applications in the field of business data processing as well as business-related programming languages.
 This program is designed for the student who does not intend to transfer to a four-year institution.
+Credit hrs.